Using a Two-Parameter Sensitivity Analysis Framework to Efficiently Combine Randomized and Non-randomized Studies: Proofs of the technical results

-{\bf Proof of Theorem 4.} The proof is straightforward from the fact that (i) the sensitivity analysis $p$-values are valid and hence are stochastically larger than uniform random variables, (ii) they are independent, and (iii) the $\kappa_\alpha$ is the $(1-\alpha)$th quantile of the product of two independent uniform$(0,1)$ random variables.
+The proof is straightforward from the fact that (i) the sensitivity analysis $p$-values are valid and hence are stochastically larger than uniform random variables, (ii) they are independent, and (iii) the $\kappa_\alpha$ is the $(1-\alpha)$th quantile of the product of two independent uniform$(0,1)$ random variables.
 Q.E.D.

 In Theorem 5, we aim to show that the combined C.I. is ``better" than the individual confidence intervals of the same confidence level.
 The theoretical result considers an asymptotic situation where the $OS_s$ and $RCT_s$ both increase in size, perhaps are different rates as $s\rightarrow \infty$.